 Catherine Mckenna: Canada’s Minister of the Enviroment Is Kicking It on Climate

-Catherine McKenna was elected as the first female Member of Parliament in 2015 and has made it her mission to inspire and better the lives of Canadians across the country.
+Catherine McKenna was elected as the first female Member of Parliament in Ottawa Centre in 2015 and has made it her mission to inspire and better the lives of Canadians across the country.
 She has since started the Running Like a Girl campaign in order to encourage all people, especially young girls and women, to follow their ambitions and persevere through everyday challenges.

 Before becoming a Member of Parliament, McKenna made an impact by co-founding Canadian Lawyers Abroad, a charitable organization that aims to help Canadians make a difference in the world.
 It was shortly after starting the organization that she decided to run for politics.